Code-Institute-Submissions/away-day/README.md

 - Fonts - Titillium provided a font that gave me both an upper and lower case view that I liked.
 Looking at fonts is generally a pretty boring task but an important one nonetheless, Titillium provides upper case that allows for the creation of a good logo, and a lower case that could be used across the site without looking tired or cliche.
-- The icons I used for the search refine buttons are taken from Font Awesome](https://fontawesome.com/)'s free package.
+- The icons I used for the search refine buttons are taken from [Font Awesome](https://fontawesome.com/)'s free package.
 - Miscellaneous Design Decisions

 ### User Stories